himedlooff/frontend-workflow-seminar/cli.md

 open .
 ```

 `.` means the current folder that the CLI is in.
-If you're ever interested in knowing what folder you're currently in you can ask it:

 **Output**